westnordost/osmapi/README.md

 It is well tested (test coverage over 90%) and being used by [StreetComplete](https://github.com/westnordost/StreetComplete), thus actively maintained.

-## License
+## Copyright and License

-This library is released under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-3.0.html).
-If this does not satisfy your needs, talk to me.
-I am inclined to change it if an ISC/BSD based open source project wants to use this library.
+© 2016-2018 Tobias Zwick.
+This library is released under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-3.0.html) (LGPL).

 ## Installation